 One of the most important features to look at on any pressure washer will be the pressure rating, which is rated in pounds per square inch (PSI).
 This is the pressure at which the water flows through the nozzle.
 A lower rating is still adequate for most jobs around the house and may be necessary for work like cleaning an automobile.
 Higher PSI ratings will get the job done faster.

 Water pressure provides this equipment with the ability to penetrate cracks and surfaces with embedded debris.
-The higher the penetration power, the more likely that deeper grit and grim will wash away.
+The higher the penetration power, the more likely that deeper grit and grimness will wash away.
 Higher pressure cleaning will usually require fewer passes from the nozzle.
 This can cut down work time, especially with larger surfaces or multiple jobs.

 Light duty washers will have PSI ratings of 2000 or less.
 Medium duty pressure ranges from 2000 to 2800 PSI.
 Heavy duty washers range from 2900 to 3300 PSI.
 Commercial units operate at PSI ratings of 3300 or greater.

-The other important measurement for cleaning power is the rate that water flows through the nozzle in gallons per minute (GPM).
+The other important measurement for cleaning power is the rate which water flows through the nozzle in gallons per minute (GPM).
 Greater cleaning power will be achieved with higher GPM ratings.
 With more water available to spray, pressure washing will be more efficient and will also cut down on time.
 It should be noted that the volume of water feeding the washer must be at the same rate as the equipment uses.

 Tires are often an overlooked component when considering mobility on a pressure washer.
 Pneumatic Tires will require inflation on occasion, but they provide better movement on terrain other than asphalt or concrete.
 Molded tires provide more durability at the cost of less flexibility.
 Plastic tires might be avoided, as they can become stuck more easily than even molded tires will.

 Nozzles direct the water spray and come either with a set degree of opening or as a component that can be adjusted to different settings.
 Singular nozzles are designed with a quick-change coupler that snaps into place.
-We found that many electric pressure washers come with two or more of these nozzles.
+We found that most pressure washers (electric) come with two or more of these nozzles.
 The tips are color coded for specific openings that are measured by the spray pattern in degrees.

 Red = 0 degree spray pattern